Skip to content ↓

 What will be studied?

 Students are taught topics in Biology, Chemistry and Physics in rotation, three times per week.
-They are encouraged to think scientifically and a great emphasis is placed on Working Scientifically skills.
+They are encouraged to think scientifically, and a great emphasis is placed on Working Scientifically skills.
 This includes the ability to draw conclusions from data and evaluate theories.
 Students are also given an opportunity to ask questions and answer these about everyday phenomena that they observe.
+Students will cover 20 bespoke topics across KS3 to provide them with the knowledge and skills required in KS4, and an appreciation of how Science is applied to the wider world.

 What support is needed?

 Your child should have access to our online textbook and this can be accessed online at www.Kerboodle.com.
 It would be advisable to encourage her to use this resource when she is doing home learning in Science.
-You will also be given an opportunity to purchase a revision guide at the appropriate time in the academic year and I would urge you to take advantage of this when it becomes available.
-Other resources are available on the Science Hub courses that your daughter can access by logging into the Google Classroom.
-All students are encouraged to talk to their teacher if specific support is needed
+Other resources are available on the Science Hub courses that your child can access by logging into the Google Classroom.
+All students are encouraged to talk to their teacher if specific support is needed.

 How will they be assessed?

-• Tests at the end of topic rotations, three in total
+• Tests at the end of each topics

 • Half-termly assessed piece of work with opportunity for feedback and response